ChaitanyaVSH/WebDesign/README.md

       1. Rules
       2. Implementation
    9. #7 WhiteSpaces
       1. Rules
       2. Implementation
    10. #8 Visual Hierarchy
-      1. Rules
+   11. Rules
-      2. Implementation
+   12. Implementation
-   11. #9 UX Design
+   13. #9 UX Design
-      1. Rules
+   14. Rules
-      2. Implementation
+   15. Implementation

 # Section 6

 1. Covered
    1. Intro
    2. #10 Elements and Components
    3. Building Accordion component
-      1.
+   4. Building Carousel component
+      1. First create styles on the small and simpler elements, then use them as a whole to build the layout.